RedenticDev/RedenticDev/README.md

 <img src="https://github.com/RedenticDev/RedenticDev/blob/master/Me.png?raw=true" width=100 alt="Redentic's Profile Picture">

 ## Hi, I'm Redentic 👋
-I'm a French tweaks developer who started contributing to the community in [March 2020](https://github.com/RedenticDev/SBColors).
-I really love programming & had skills in Java, C and many more.
+I'm a French tweak developer who started contributing to the community in [March 2020](https://github.com/RedenticDev/SBColors).
+I really love programming & have skills in Java, C and many more.
 Jailbroken since iOS 11 and enjoying tweaks, I thought, "why not starting developing them?", and **here I am**.

 ### 🙌 My contribution to the community
 I've only done, I only do and will only do *free tweaks*, because I think the community deserves it, and I've only been well received so far.
 I'm totally open-minded, so don't hesitate to: fork and PR my tweaks, send me suggestions, report bugs & issues, or simply talk with me through my social medias :)